 First, the Numicon teaching programme - the recommended order of the activity groups - is structured progressively.
-A chart showing the programme appears in the longand medium-term planning section of the Geometry, Measurement and Statistics 4 Teaching Resource Handbook and also in the planning and Assement support.
+A chart showing the programme appears in the longand medium-term planning section of the Geometry, Measurement and Statistics 6 Teaching Resource Handbook (also available as an editable version on the Numicon Planning and Assessment Support on www.oxfordowl.co.uk).